Return to the plans page.

 .......Do you do stair design work?

-At times I've used my various softwares to produce working dimensioned drawings for unique stair situations.
-If you have a project that you think I may be of some help with, please write to me at jself@accn.org.
+At times I've used my various software to produce working dimensioned drawings for unique stair situations.
+If you have a project that you think I may be of some help with, please write to me at jim@jself.com.

 .......PayPal sucks, what else can I do?